“Why can it take a landlord so long to issue repairs on my rental property? Is there anything I can do to speed up this process?” Tenant, WA

 We asked the former director at Rent Choice, Caroline Nurse, for her advice:

 “Maintenance issues often involve many people – the tenant, the property manager, the landlord and a contractor,” Caroline said.

 “It takes time for each person to communicate with one another, arrange quotes, get approvals and book the work to be completed.”

 “Tenants can make this process more efficient by providing detailed information about the item.”

-Caroline said she always recommends taking photos and/or video of the issue for clarity.
+Caroline said she always recommends taking photos or videos of the issue for clarity.

 “Let them know if email, text or phone calls is the best form of communication with you,” she said.